 Metal fence posts are our go-to choice for securing the fabric in place when adding sand.
 Some people successfully use weights or other items to hold it in place.
 It’s really up to you and what you are comfortable with.

 Finally the sand!
 There is much more to sand than most people know, and the various types, mixes, and sources can greatly affect the longevity of your waterside beach improvement project.
-If you’re not sure what types to use for your lake, feel free to give us a call when making your selection as we’re usually very happy to help out!
+If you’re not sure what types to use for your lake, we’ve created a guide to choosing the right beach sand to help you out.
+If you need any additional guidance, feel free to give us a call when making your selection as we’re always happy to help out!

 1. Measure the Size and Shape of Your Lake Bottom Beach